Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 ```

 This takes the meta data from the `Command` creates an S3 `PutObjectRequest`, and awaits the operation to complete.
 I have removed additional code such as logging/error handling for the purposes of this post.

+Note:  You will notice the `IS3ClientFactory`.
+This is just a simple factory object that creates a client that can talk to S3 using my S3 credentials.

 ### API